2024 Season

 Brian Linden as Thomas Jefferson

-Read a preview in The Saratogian
+Read this preview in The Saratogian

 Tickets are $28 online, $30 at the door, $15 for Students.